-DINNER, PIGEON RACE, AUCTION & 40 FOOT OUTDOOR MOVIE
+ACTIVITIES, DINNER, PIGEON RACE, AUCTION, FIRE PIT, 40 FOOT OUTDOOR MOVIE & MORE!

-Join us June 3rd for a family fun filled day and amazing dinner with Pigeon Racing, Auction, Music and more!
-It all kicks off around 2:30pm with music, games for the kids, bounce house, beer and wine sales, Live Pigeon Auction and races.
-Yes, you can bid on and win a Pigeon then race it.
-We will have 2 Auctions with 2 Races.
+Join us June 3rd for a night to remember!
+Family fun filled afternoon and amazing dinner with Pigeon Racing, Auction, Music, and end the evening with a 40 foot outdoor movie, fire pit and so much more!
+Ever wanted to launch tomatoes?
+Try the tomato launcher!
+It all kicks off around 4:30pm however the grounds open at 2:30pm so come early and play!
+We have music, games for the kids, bounce house, beer and wine sales, Live Pigeon Auctions and two races.
+Yes, you can bid on and win a Pigeon then race it and win!
+Enjoy a fabulous meal around 6pm and finish the evening with an outdoor movie on a 40 foot screen!
+Toast smores at the fire pit and enjoy the night.

 This is the Event of the summer!
 Pigeons race to their home located in Spokane Valley.
 All race details will be covered Live on screen with prizes to the top birds!
-This is an epic Dual in the Sky and you can join us.
+This is an epic Duel in the Sky and you can join us and race the pigeon you won at auction (requires bidding to win)

 Date: June 3rd